Espera Sbarro Pontarlier

 Le Mans, GT40, Ferrari...

 Behind every great man is a woman.
-This adage is perfectly true of Françoise Sbarro.
+This adage applies perfectly to Françoise Sbarro.